MrPnut/nesasm/README.md

+This fork of NESasm is for a Windows only build, built with x86_64-w64-mingw32-gcc (GCC) 10-win32 20220113.
+The build is available under Github Releases.
+Tested with Windows 11.

 The O.G.
 NESasm assembler for NES 6502 assembly, version 3.1 (Latest as of March 2016).
 Includes `Makefile` for OS X / Linux / other Unix-like OSes.

 ###### Usage